Installation

 Troubleshooting

-- "Command not found: reminder": Ensure you have added the alias and exports to your shell profile and sourced it.
+- "Command not found: rmd": Ensure you have added the alias and exports to your shell profile and sourced it.

 - Service not starting: Check the logs (standard error/output) or try running

-reminder updateto refresh the service definition.
+rmd updateto refresh the service definition.